moesuiga/moesuiga.github.io/source/_posts/lives/songs/angel-with-a-shortgun.md

 Well baby, you are all that I adore, if love is what you need, a soldier I will be.*
 <!-- more -->
-*I'm an angel with a shortgun, fighting til' the war's won.
+*I'm an angel with a shotgun,
+fighting til' the war's won.
 I don't care if heaven won't take me back.
 I'll throw away my faith, babe, just to keep you safe.*